erizov/Professor/semester_9/lecture_56_os_performance/performance_profiling/README.md

 - **Enterprise Applications**:Efficiencye Profiling is employed in production systems
 - **Performance Optimization**: Applied to improarchitecturetem efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Capability Profiling is the best solution for all problems" ✓ **CORRECT**: Capability Profiling has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Capability Profiling is the best solution for all problems" ✓ **CORRECT**: Capability Profiling has specific employ cases and trade-offs; choose algorithms based on requirements

-❌ **WRONG**: "PEffectivenessProfiling is too complex to understand" ✓ **CORRECT**: Performance Profiling can be understood by breaking it down into smaller steps
+❌ **WRONG**: "PEffectivenessProfiling is too complex to understand" ✓ **CORRECT**: Capability Profiling can be understood by breaking it down into smaller steps

 ## Examples of ImplRealizationis atechniquepattern is implemented in various advanced frameworks and technologies.